maximilienmoraud/wifihackmac/README.md

 - mergecap
 - aircrack-ng

-You will also need a password data base moddify the path in Resources->Scripts->wifimdp.sh
+You will also need a password data base modify the path in Resources->Scripts->wifimdp.sh Link to download one : https://github.com/berzerk0/Probable-Wordlists/tree/master/Real-Passwords/WPA-Length

 /!\ This version doesn't allow you to deauth /!\